How to Win a Partition Action

 - Does the property at issue qualify as heirs’ property? – Reforms to California partition laws were enacted January 1, 2022 that affect heirs’ property (i.e., property that was passed down to one or more co-owners by a relative and that has indications of familial ownership); these reforms will play a role in the way the court ultimately orders for heirs’ property to be partitioned.

 - Have I consulted with a lawyer? – Completing partition action forms is in itself a challenge.
 Make it easier for yourself by bringing a lawyer onboard to help with the partition action process.

 Devising a Strategy for How to Win a Partition Action

-There is no one-size-fits-all strategy for winning a partition suit, which is why it’s so important you become clear on what you want to happen to the property at issue before the partition suit begins.
+There is no one-size-fits-all strategy for winning a partition suit, which is why it’s so important for you to get clear on what you want to happen to the property at issue before the partition suit begins.
 Your idea of winning may not be the same as the other co-owners’ idea of winning.

 If you are uncertain about what you are seeking out of a partition suit, a probate attorney can offer guidance and later help you craft a strategy for how to win the partition action.